VolkanSah/Debian-Based-AI-Developer-Server/README.md

 # Debian-Based AI Developer Server
-This repository provides steps to set up an OpenAI development environment on your Debian system under Windows Subsystem for Linux (WSL).
+This repository provides steps to set up an OpenAI development environment on your Debian-Based system and under Windows Subsystem for Linux (WSL).

 ## Setting Up Your Environment
 ### Python Installation